july - december, 2025

 About

-Our traveling exhibition, in collaboration with UNESCO's Global Education Monitoring (GEM) Report, moved to the Hamptons for summer and fall 2025, expanding on the connections between art, nature, and spirituality with an updated roster of artists, an outdoor sculpture garden under the canopy of a historic Japanese maple tree, and a program of events with local partners such as the Hamptons International Film Festival.
+Our traveling exhibition, in collaboration with UNESCO GEM Report (Global Education Monitoring), moved to the Hamptons for summer and fall 2025, expanding on the connections between art, nature, and spirituality with an updated roster of artists, an outdoor sculpture garden, and a program of events with local partners such as the Hamptons International Film Festival.
 The exhibition and corresponding art book explore nature and spirituality.
 Two polarizing conversations that tap zeitgeists of the moment.

 Previous Exhibition